asvid/asvid.github.io/_posts/2018-11-05-android-build-hacks-3.markdown

   samples = ['src/sample']
   ...
 ```
-But this will cause your sample code to be documented, to avoid it add
+But for some reason your sample code is going to be documented like any other code, to avoid it add
 ```
 /**
  * @suppress
  * */
 ```
 over your sample class.

 ### Modules
 I've had few approaches to this and best solution I've found so far is to configure `Dokka` only in application module `build.gradle` and add dependency modules to `sourceDirs`.
 This way linking to modules documentation works perfectly, there are no problems with `<ERROR CLASS>` for 3rd party libraries classes, linking to source code works, and configuration for whole project is only in one file - easy to move to separate Gradle script.